GoogleChrome/web.dev/src/site/content/en/blog/tabbed-application-mode/index.md

    context menu.
 1. Open the app and interact with the tab strip.

 The video below shows the current iteration of the feature in action.
-There is no need to make any changes to the web app manifest for this to work.

 {% Video src="video/8WbTDNrhLsU0El80frMBGE4eMCD3/JwN0btyXFGiT9oPFh2qJ.webm", autoplay="true", loop="true", muted="true" %}